frdysf/hammond/README.md

 So... why a Hammond organ?
 As mentioned, a barrier to investigation in the cross-domain problem is producing a system that can **effectively** model the acoustics of the sampled instrument or source.
 You wouldn't get very far recreating piano samples on a subtractive synth, for example.
 Noting that a Hammond (more generally, a tonewheel organ) is fundamentally an additive synthesiser was convenient to derive a technically simple, no-cost methodology: build and apply a crude model of a Hammond using standard DSP components (oscillators, filters, mixers, etc.) which would be widely found through audio programming libraries.

 The obvious alternative would be to use a professional VST emulation of a chosen instrument.
-This is a more costly methodology in multiple senses though: needing to build ([at least, on Windows](https://github.com/fedden/RenderMan)) and interface with a VST host program in C++, and possibly purchasing such an off-the-shelf VST.
+This is a more costly methodology in multiple senses though: needing to build ([at least, on Windows](https://github.com/fedden/RenderMan)) and interface with a VST host program in C++ and possibly purchasing such an off-the-shelf VST.

 ## design & implementation

 The details of implementation are summarised through **Figures 3.1** and **3.3** (**p12** and **p17**, respectively) in `COMP3200 Final Report.pdf`.
 Figure 3.1 gives the implementation of the ASP system, and Figure 3.3 gives the model architecture of the Hammond emulation.

 The full report serves as a complete layman overview of the project, from the theory of sound synthesis and literature of ASP, through to the project's design, development and experimental results.
-The table of contents allows for easy navigation through the report.
+The table of contents allows for easy navigation through the report. _NB: I've since learnt how to use IEEE citation properly. :joy:_

 ## further ideas (free!)